qforge-dev/torque/README.md

 ### Row Metadata

 Use `metadata({ ... })` inside your schema to hoist custom fields into the generated row.
-The values merge with any metadata you pass directly to `generateDataset`, with schema-level keys taking precedence on conflicts.
+The helper runs during the check phase, so you can safely compute metadata once and reuse it in generation.
+Passing a function receives the current metadata object (merged with any top-level metadata you provided) and may mutate it or return a new object for advanced scenarios like simple counters.

 ```typescript
 const schema = () => [